Sarvepalli Radhakrishnan: Academic career

 Sarvepalli Radhakrishnan drawn by Bujjai and signed by Sarvepalli in Telugu as "Radhakrishnayya".

 In April 1909, Radhakrishnan was appointed to the Department of Philosophy at the Madras Presidency College.
 Thereafter, in 1918, he was selected as Professor of Philosophy by the University of Mysore, where he taught at its Maharaja's College, Mysore.
 Here, Radhakrishnan along with M. Hiriyanna and A. R. Wadia groomed M. Yamunacharya, who would later hold post of Professor in Philosophy in the Department of Philosophy at Maharaja College, Mysore.
 By that time he had written many articles for journals of repute like The Quest, Journal of Philosophy and the International Journal of Ethics.
-He also completed his first book The book was published in 1918.
-The Philosophy of Rabindranath Tagore.
+He also completed his first book, The Philosophy of Rabindranath Tagore, which was published in 1918.
 He believed Tagore's philosophy to be the "genuine manifestation of the Indian spirit".
 His second book, The Reign of Religion in Contemporary Philosophy was published in 1920.

 In 1921 he was appointed as a professor in philosophy to occupy the King George V Chair of Mental and Moral Science at the University of Calcutta.
 He represented the University of Calcutta at the Congress of the Universities of the British Empire in June 1926 and the International Congress of Philosophy at Harvard University in September 1926.
 Another important academic event during this period was the invitation to deliver the Hibbert Lecture on the ideals of life which he delivered at Manchester College, Oxford in 1929 and which was subsequently published in book form as An Idealist View of Life.

 In 1929 Radhakrishnan was invited to take the post vacated by Principal J. Estlin Carpenter at Manchester College.
 This gave him the opportunity to lecture to the students of the University of Oxford on Comparative Religion.
-For his services to education he was knighted by George V in the June 1931 Birthday Honours, and formally invested with his honour by the Governor-General of India, the Earl of Willingdon, in March 1932.
+For his services to education he was knighted by King George V in the June 1931 Birthday Honours, and formally invested with his honour by the Governor-General of India, the Earl of Willingdon, in March 1932.
 However, he ceased to use the title after Indian independence, preferring instead his academic title of 'Doctor'.